albertstarfield/project-zephyrine/README.md

 Want to help Zephy?
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-**Actuators & Command I/O:** If you're building hardware integrations or deterministic command hooks, use **ELP2** (StellaIcarus deterministic responses) or **ELP3** (real-time pacing loop).
-These are the priority levels designed for instant, reliable command execution — no LLM hallucination, just precise action.
-See [ELP Priority Queue](documentation/ELP%20Priority%20Queue.md) for details.

 ### Documentation

 For those who want to peek behind the curtain: